Kinshukg04/Line-Coding-VLAB-/README.md

 # Line-Coding-VLAB-
-Line coding simulation in Computer Netwroks for VLABs
+Line coding simulation in Computer Networks for VLABs